subnero1/old_website/_posts/2013-9-1-Commonly-cited-challenges-in-underwater.markdown

 ![center]({{ site.baseurl }}/images/unet_post.png "UnetStack")

-[UnetStack](http://www.unetstack.net/doc/html/index.html) has been developed over several years, and tested through numerous underwater network experiments at sea.
+<a href="http://www.unetstack.net/doc/html/index.html" target="_blank">UnetStack</a> has been developed over several years, and tested through
+numerous underwater network experiments at sea.
 A community version of UnetStack has recently been made freely available for academic and research use.
 This version allows rapid development and simulation of